DominikN/nginx-reverse-proxy-docker/raspberry_pi/readme.md

 docker-compose-up
 ```

-Right now you should be able to access the sample webserver app, by using this URL from a level of any devices from the same Husarnet network the sample web server:
+Right now you should be able to access the sample webserver app, by using this URL from a level of any devices from the same Husarnet network the sample web server was joined to:

 ```
 http://my-website:8080/